 You can’t care for a sick child, schedule an appointment for home maintenance, or accept packages when you’re at the office.
 When working from home, these are minor blips on the radar that don’t take much time out of your day, and they don’t require you to take a half-day from the office or use up valuable PTO.

 Need a place to store inventory, supplies, or equipment while you’re getting your small business up and running?
-With convenient self storage locations all across the country, Extra Space Storage is your ideal business storage partner.
+With convenient self storage locations all across the country, Extra Space Storage is your ideal affordable business storage partner.
 Find a storage unit near you!